How to Scrape Zillow: Using Code and No Code Approaches

 1. Sign up or log in to your ScrapeHero Cloud account.

-2. Go to the Zillow Scraper by ScrapeHero Cloud in the marketplace.
+2. Go to the Zillow Scraper by ScrapeHero Cloud.

-9. You can also export the real estate data into an Excel spreadsheet from here.
-Click on the Download Data, select “Excel,” and open the downloaded file using Microsoft Excel.
+8. You can also pull Zillow data into a spreadsheet from here.
+Just click on Download Data, select Excel, and open the downloaded file using Microsoft Excel.

-If you’re unsure as to why you should scrape Zillow, here are a few use cases where this data would be helpful:
+If you’re unsure as to why you should scrape Zillow, here are a few use cases for web scraping Zillow where this data would be helpful:

 Data scraped from Zillow for a particular location or zip code, such as average property prices, historical data on property values, and neighborhood characteristics, can help investors identify potential areas for profitable investment.